opendp/tumult-docs/public/analytics/dev/_sources/topic-guides/privacy-promise.rst.txt

    functions (UDFs).
 When using map or flatmap, a Session's privacy guarantee only holds if the UDFs do not have side-effects with externally-observable behaviors.
-For example, a UDF could be designed to throw an exception if a specific record is found in the data.
+For example, a UDF could be designed to throw an exception if a specific row is found in the data.
 This would reveal information about the private data and break the privacy promise.

 #. **Do not release side-channel information.** The privacy guarantee only